-The scripture which cessationists base their claim that speaking in tongues has ceased is what the Apostle Paul wrote above "charity" or love in Chapter 13 of 1 Corinthians in verse 8:
+The scripture which cessationists base their claim that speaking in tongues has ceased is what the Apostle Paul wrote about "charity" or love in Chapter 13 of 1 Corinthians in verse 8:

 Charity never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away (1 Corinthians 13:8).